SkylabCoders/skylab-bootcamp-202007/anna-codina/skylab-tour/README.md

 1. Skylaber Details
    Given an Skylaber
    When I navigate to the details view
-   Then Skylaber Id and Name are displayed;
+   Then Skylaber Id, Name, completedChallenges, Address are displayed;

 Given an Skylaber details view
-When I input a newName
-Then the Name property is updated
+When I input a newName, newCompletedChallenges or newAddress Then the Name property is updated

 2. Skylaber List